 Surprising as it may seem, cartooning and animating at night and on the weekends does not pay the bills.
 I’ve had the great fortune to work in progressively broader marketing roles at several of Tampa Bay’s best companies.
-I’m fluent in all aspects of the marketing spectrum, but branding and creativity is my passion.
+I’m fluent in all aspects of the marketing spectrum, but branding and creativity are my passions.
 Over the past 25 years, I’ve been involved in and led a great many of corporate initiatives and campaigns.
 Here are a few of my favorite projects.

 Cox Target Media